 “There is no one size fits all approach when it comes to organizational design for innovation, but the correlation between having formalized innovation governance in place and the reported innovation success rate suggests that there is much to gain by improving the formal mechanisms for managing innovation,” said Koen Klokgieters, Global Leader R&D and Business Innovation, Capgemini Consulting.
 “Although there are signs of an increased formalization of the innovation function, such as the increase in the percentage of respondents that have a formally accountable innovation executive, the levers for the formal management of innovation are largely being overlooked or underdeveloped.”

-Tags: ICT, BC/DR, Cloud Storage, Compliance, Deduplication, Disk/RAID/Tape/SSDs, Ethernet Storage, SAN/NAS, Tiered Storage, Virtualization, SSDs, Fibre Channel, Clustering, Networking, Fixed networks, Wireless networks, IT management, Community cloud, Platform-as-a-service, Infrastructure-as-a-service
+Tags: ICT, BC/DR, Cloud Storage, Compliance, Deduplication, Disk/RAID/Tape/SSDs, Ethernet Storage, SAN/NAS, Tiered Storage, Virtualization, SSDs, Fibre Channel, Networking, Fixed networks, Wireless networks, IT management, Community cloud, Platform-as-a-service, Infrastructure-as-a-service